Pop Culture Madness!

 1928 Pop Culture History

-Ida Rosenthal founded Maidenform, the company that defined bra sizes like A, B, C, D, etc.
+Ida Rosenthal founded Maidenform, which defined bra sizes like A, B, C, D, etc.

 The New York Daily News published the 1st photograph of an execution (Ruth Snyder, in Sing Sing Correctional Facility) by electric chair after they hired an unknown photographer to witness and secretly photograph the execution by using a single-use camera strapped to his ankle and wired to a trigger release up his pant leg.

-To deal with the heavy influx of cars into a city that had no large car parks, the organizers of the 1928 Olympics in Amsterdam marked off certain areas with a blue sign containing a white 'P', creating the international symbol for parking.
+To deal with the heavy influx of cars into a city with no large car parks, the organizers of the 1928 Olympics in Amsterdam marked off certain areas with a blue sign containing a white ‘P,’ creating the international symbol for parking.

-The Lights Of New York was the first movie to be filmed entirely with sound.
+The Lights Of New York was the first movie filmed entirely with sound.

-Chinese Checkers wasn't actually invented in China, but Germany.
-The name was a marketing scheme in the US in 1928, and was called "Hop Ching Checkers".
+Chinese Checkers weren’t invented in China but in Germany.
+The name was a marketing scheme in the US in 1928, called “Hop Ching Checkers.”

-The Joker may be based off a 1928 German film called The Man Who Laughs.
-Based on an adaptation of Victor Hugo's novel of the same name and stars Conrad Veidt as Gwynplaine.
+The Joker may be based on a 1928 German film called The Man Who Laughs.
+It is based on an adaptation of Victor Hugo’s novel of the same name and stars Conrad Veidt as Gwynplaine.
 Gwynplaine had been scarred with a permanent grin.

-The fact that shaving doesn't make hair grow back thicker, darker, or faster was first proven in a clinical study in 1928 by Mildred Trotter.
+Shaving doesn’t make hair grow thicker, darker, or faster.
+This was first proven in a clinical study in 1928 by Mildred Trotter.

 Babies across America have been eating Gerber baby foods since 1928.
 Dorothy Gerber started making them for her daughter in 1927.

-In 2009 art historian Gergely Barki was watching Stuart Little when he spotted Róbert Berény's Sleeping Lady, a lost painting not seen since an exhibit/sale in 1928.
-After a years-long mission, he tracked it to an asst set designer's home, who bought the six-figure painting for $500 for the film.
+In 2009, art historian Gergely Barki was watching Stuart Little when he spotted Róbert Berény’s Sleeping Lady, a lost painting not seen since an exhibit/sale in 1928.
+After a years-long mission, he tracked it to an assistant set designer’s home, who bought the six-figure painting for $500 for the film.

-The founder of the Kodak company was so frustrated by the different number of days in each month, he insisted the company operate on a 13 month year, each month being exactly 4 weeks.
+The founder of the Kodak company was so frustrated by the different number of days in each month, that he insisted the company operate on a 13-month year, each month being exactly four weeks.
 They did this up until 1989.

 1928's most comfortable invention was the Lay-Z-Boy recliner.

-During the filming of a flood scene for 1928's Noah's Ark, three extras were killed and that one of the surviving extras was actor John Wayne.
+While filming a flood scene for 1928’s Noah’s Ark, three extras were killed, and one of the surviving extras was actor John Wayne.

-After the 1928 classic The Passion of Joan of Arc was panned by the French government that commissioned it and a fire destroyed the negative, the original cut of the movie was thought to be lost forever.
+After the 1928 classic The Passion of Joan of Arc was panned by the French government that commissioned it and a fire destroyed the negative, the movie’s original cut was thought to be lost forever.
 That was until a copy was found in a closet in an Oslo mental institution in 1981.

 The Patriot, released in 1928, was the last silent film nominated for the Academy Award for Best Picture until 2011's The Artist.
 It is also the only Best Picture nominee that has since become lost.

 Thomas Midgley and Charles Kettering invented Freon.
-Freon is now blamed for the depletion of the earth's ozone shield, as well as being a handy portable air conditioning coolant.
+Freon is now blamed for the depletion of the earth’s ozone shield and being a handy portable air conditioning coolant.

-Alexander Fleming discoverd that the mold 'penicillium' could be made into penicillin and cure many life-threatening diseases.
-It wasn't fully utilized until World War II.
+Alexander Fleming discovered that the’ penicillium’ mold could be made into penicillin to cure many life-threatening diseases.
+It wasn’t fully utilized until World War II.

-Christine Collins committed to a psych ward in after her 9 year old son Walter went missing because when the LAPD 'found him' 5 months later, she denied that the boy returned to her was her child.
+Christine Collins was committed to a psych ward in after her 9-year-old son Walter went missing because when the LAPD ‘found him’ 5 months later, she denied that the boy returned to her was her child.
 The boy eventually confessed to being a runaway.
-It was revealed that her son was murdered in the Wineville Chicken Coop Murders led by a man named Gordon Stewart Northcott.
-Angelina Jolie played her in the 2008 film, Changeling.
+It was revealed that her son was murdered in the Wineville Chicken Coop Murders led by Gordon Stewart Northcott.
+Angelina Jolie played her in the 2008 film Changeling.

-Although Levi Strauss first made his jeans in 1872, the company finally got around to tradmarking the name (Levi's™) in 1928.
-He never married, so he never passed his 'genes' to any children.
+Although Levi Strauss first made his jeans in 1872, the company finally registered the name (Levi’s™) in 1928.
+He never married, so he never passed his ‘genes’ to any children.

 Mickey Mouse officially appeared for the first time in Steamboat Willie, and his birthday coincided with Willie's release date, November 18th.
 Mickey and Minnie debuted in the Silent cartoon short Plane Crazy, first released on May 15, 1928.

-Mickey Mouse is currently older than many public domain works were at the time of their first Disney adaptation.
-This includes Snow White, Peter Pan, Pinocchio, Alice in Wonderland, Treasure Island and The Jungle Book.
+Mickey Mouse is older than many public domain works at the time of their first Disney adaptation.
+This includes Snow White, Peter Pan, Pinocchio, Alice in Wonderland, Treasure Island, and The Jungle Book.

 Amelia Earhart was the first female to fly across the Atlantic Ocean as, a passenger in 1928.
 Amelia Earhart flew her plane east across the Atlantic Ocean successfully, the first female having done so, in 1932.